spark-engine-ai/ChatWeb/laura/wiki.md

     ```commandline
     docker build -t chatdev:latest .
     ```
-  it will generate a 400MB+ docker image named laura.chatdev.
+  it will generate a 400MB+ docker image named laura..

 ### Run Docker
 - run following command to create and go into a container